 We’re home to one of the largest business schools in East Anglia, offering courses that are at the cutting edge of current business practice.
 Our students exchange ideas and knowledge with local employers through internships, mentoring and employment workshops.
 It’s a relationship that benefits both parties.

 We pride ourselves on being as enterprising as we are innovative.
-In the last three years, we’ve won two major awards: Entrepreneurial University of the Year in 2014, and The Duke of York Award for University Entrepreneurship in 2016.
+In recent years, we’ve won two major awards: Entrepreneurial University of the Year in 2014, and The Duke of York Award for University Entrepreneurship in 2016.
 Our entrepreneurial activities generate significant income, which we invest back into our courses, facilities and local communities.

 In the same year that we were named Entrepreneurial University of the Year, nearly 5% of our students went on to launch their own businesses.
 It’s a testament to initiatives like The Big Pitch, which encourage students from across the University to hone their early-stage business ideas.